The Secret Behind My Bulletproof Resilience In Crisis Support

 Reflecting upon what you observe is like putting your foot to the floor to actually get going and improve your skills.

 When you notice something and capture it, you can stand back and see patterns you otherwise wouldn’t see.
-You become a detective, observing, for example… which shifts at which times seem to go better.
-Or how long conversations tend to go if you use those microskills, versus if you forget these microskills.
+You become a detective, observing, for example… which shifts at which times seem to go better or how long conversations tend to go if you use those microskills, versus if you forget these microskills.

 Patterns emerge over time to reveal to you what’s happening in your work and if you’re gentle and patient enough, even allows you to peek into your own inner workings.